Léo Major: Korean War

 After the conclusion of World War II, Major returned to his former job as a pipe fitter.
-He also got an operation to fix his back, which had bothered him since the landmine explosion in February 1945.
+He also underwent surgery to fix his back, which had bothered him since the landmine explosion in February 1945.

 When the Korean War broke out, the Canadian government raised a force to join the United Nations Command in repelling the communist invasion.
 Major was called back and ended up in the Scout and Sniper Platoon of 2nd Battalion Royal 22^{e} Régiment (R22^{e}R) of the 25th Canadian Infantry Brigade, 1st Commonwealth Division.
-Major fought in the First Battle of Maryang San, where he received a bar to his Distinguished Conduct Medal for capturing and holding a key hill in November 1951.
+Major fought in the First Battle of Maryang-san, where he received a bar to his Distinguished Conduct Medal for capturing and holding a key hill in November 1951.